ChaandiniV/PeriCareAIBot/replit.md

 ## Overview

 This is a Streamlit-based chatbot application designed to provide evidence-based information and support to new mothers during their postpartum recovery journey.
-The assistant leverages a comprehensive knowledge base of postpartum health information and uses OpenAI's GPT-4o model with LlamaIndex for intelligent question answering.
-The application covers various aspects of postpartum care including physical recovery, breastfeeding, emotional wellbeing, and provides clear guidance on when to seek professional medical help.
+The assistant leverages a comprehensive knowledge base of postpartum health information and uses Google's Gemini AI for intelligent question answering and conversational responses.
+The application covers 8 categories of postpartum care: Physical Recovery, Breastfeeding Basics, Breastfeeding Common Issues, Emotional & Mental Health, Lifestyle & Daily Life, Newborn Care, Pumping & Storage, and Sexual & Reproductive Health.

 ## User Preferences